luiul/retoure-m/README.md

 npm run migrage;
 ```

-Make PostgreSQL trigger function to populate `tour` and `tour_zeit` by running the following `create function` statement in the Query Tool:
+Make PostgreSQL trigger function to populate `tour` and `tour_zeit` by running the following `create or replace function` statement in the Query Tool:

 ```sql
 create or replace function add_tour()